MGM Home Entertainment: Catalog and distribution deals

-Currently in the United States and Canada, MGM's catalog is distributed by Warner Bros.
-Home Entertainment through Studio Distribution Services, a joint venture between Warner Bros. and Universal that was first announced on January 14, 2020, later revealing the name on April 23, 2021, and marketed by Warner Bros., with them also handling distribution internationally (expect for Japan, where Warner Bros.
-Japan LLC handling owner of rights and Happinet through its Media Marketing unit handling distribution).
+Currently, MGM's catalog is distributed by Alliance Entertainment in the United States and Canada and various independent companies overseas.
+Previously, distribution was handled by Warner Bros.
+Home Entertainment through Studio Distribution Services, a joint venture between Warner Bros. and Universal from 2021 to 2025, that was first announced on January 14, 2020, later revealing the name on April 23, 2021, and marketed by Warner Bros., with them also handled distribution internationally from 2020 to 2026 and in Japan from 2020 to 2025.
 Warner Bros. already owns and distributes MGM's pre-May 1986 library (besides Electric Dreams as that was produced by Virgin and released through MGM/UA Entertainment Co. in the United States and Asia and 20th Century Fox elsewhere) through their ownership of Turner Entertainment Co., but the former began a distribution deal with the latter for its remaining catalog titles and select UAR releases when the latter left 20th Century Fox Home Entertainment – a prior distribution deal that began in 1999 – on June 30, 2020, and Universal distributed some of UAR's other releases beginning with Operation Finale on December 4, 2018, and ended with Licorice Pizza.
 MGM also licenses out some of its film and television library to Kino Lorber, the Criterion Collection, Shout!
 Studios, Vinegar Syndrome, Visual Entertainment Inc., Twilight Time, Arrow Films, Severin Films, Olive Films and Sandpiper Pictures in addition to handling home media releases of its Manufacture-on-demand titles through Allied Vaughn.
 HBO Max handles the streaming rights to the pre-May 1986 library, while Amazon Prime Video and MGM+ handle the streaming rights to the post-May 1986 library.

 Many of Orion Pictures' films since its revival have been released through various third-party companies rather than through MGM/Fox.
 For example, the remake of The Town That Dreaded Sundown was released by Image Entertainment.
-However, 20th Century Fox, and later on Warner Bros. (via SDS, LLC.) would handle home video distribution of Orion's movies released through UAR.
+However, MGM's distribution partners would release Orion's movies released through UAR.